Philadelphia Dog Bite Injury Lawyer

 - Violent nightmares and flashbacks of the attack

 - Irritability and angry outbursts

 Many PTSD sufferers require medication and extensive psychological treatment before they can get back to normal.
 Victims may need to take time off work or regular activities while they recover.
 Some PTSD sufferers cannot even leave the house for a period of time without having debilitating panic attacks.

 Dog bites can also cause an intense fear of dogs.
 Considering the number of dogs that are constantly out on the streets in Philadelphia, it is not uncommon for a dog bite victim to want to stay inside or avoid going to the homes of family or friends who have dogs.
-This can completely change the course of a person’s life.
+These injuries after a dog bite can cause serious complications that can affect the rest of someones life.

 Whether your dog bite injuries are physical, psychological, or both, you may deserve compensation from the dog’s owner for your losses.
 You should always discuss your legal rights and options with an attorney who fully understands dog bite laws in Pennsylvania.
 Call The Levin Firm today.